CHRISCARLON/Open-Street-Works-Data-Pipeline/src/pipeline_launch_scripts/README.md

-# Pipeline assets
+# Pipeline Datasets

-Assets are defined as distinct datasets that are processed individually.
+Datasets are defined as distinct entities that are processed individually.

 For exmaple: